How to Make a Reversible Felt Tree for Preschool Felt Board Activities

 The felt board is one of the easiest tools for providing hands-on learning opportunities at home or in the preschool classroom.

-There are countless stories, games and activities felt cut-outs can add to everyday play.
+There are countless stories and games felt cut-outs can add to everyday play.
 It can be used for math activities, story time or free play.

 Here are a few more felt activities you might like!